Registered tax practitioner symbol guidelines

 We supply the Registered tax practitioner symbol in file types to suit general office users, professional designers and publishers.

-You can download the symbol in EPS, JPG and PNG file formats.
+You can download the symbol in SVG, JPG and PNG file formats.
 All are compatible with both PC and Macintosh platforms.

 We offer colour and black (mono) and white (mono reversed) versions of the symbol.
 The colour version should be used wherever possible.
 When colour is not available, the mono or mono reversed version may be used.
 However, a level of contrast must be maintained for maximum legibility.
 You can see examples on page 6 of the PDF version of these guidelines.